Artemonim/AgentEnforcer/README.md

     {
         "mcpServers": {
             "agent_enforcer": {
-                "command": "path/to/your/AgentEnforcer/run_mcp.bat_or_sh",
+                "command": "G:/path/to/your/AgentEnforcer/run_mcp.bat"
-                "args": []
             }
         }
     }
     ```

-    -   On **Windows**, set the `command` to the absolute path of `run_mcp.bat`.
-    -   On **macOS/Linux**, set the `command` to the absolute path of `run_mcp.sh`.
+    _Note: On macOS/Linux, use `run_mcp.sh`._

     **How to get the absolute path:**

-    -   In the Cursor file explorer, right-click on the appropriate script (`run_mcp.bat` or `run_mcp.sh`) and choose `Copy Path`.
+    -   In the Cursor file explorer, right-click on `run_mcp.bat` (or `.sh`) and choose `Copy Path`.
     -   Paste the path into the `command` field.
     -   **Crucially**, ensure all backslashes (`\`) are replaced with forward slashes (`/`).

 5. Save the `mcp.json` file.
-6.  **Restart Cursor** to ensure it picks up the new configuration.
+6.  **Restart Cursor** to ensure it picks up the new configuration or switch the `agent_enforcer` switch in **MCP Tools** back and forth.

 After configuration, the `run_check` tool will be available to the AI Agent in Cursor.

 ### Troubleshooting

 -   **macOS/Linux users:** Make sure `run_mcp.sh` is executable.
 Run `chmod +x run_mcp.sh` in your terminal.
--   Ensure the absolute path in `mcp.json` is correct and uses forward slashes.
--   Check that your `venv` is set up correctly and has the dependencies from `pip install -e .` installed.
+-   If the tool hangs or fails, try running the CLI command directly to see errors: `python -m enforcer.cli "path/to/check"`.
--   If the tool still doesn't appear, check the logs.
-On Windows, Cursor may open a command prompt window showing script output/errors.
+-   If the tool doesn't appear in Cursor, check the logs (View > Output > Cursor MCP).

 ## Using the MCP Tool